-Unique Measure Code(s): CI_MO_RF_VFDRIVE_0516 Effective Date: May 2016 End Date: TBD
+Unique Measure Code(s): CI_MO_RF_VFDRIVE_0518 Effective Date: May 2018 End Date: TBD

 This measure defines savings associated with installing a variable frequency drive on a motor of 200 hp or less for the following HVAC applications: supply fans, return fans, exhaust fans, chilled water pumps, and heating hot water pumps.
 The fan or pump speed will be controlled to maintain the desired system pressure.
 The application must have a load that varies and proper controls (i.e., Two-way valves, VAV boxes) must be installed.
 Pump VFDs should be analyzed using a custom approach wherever possible given the variability of the energy and demand saving factors.
+Non-HVAC VFDs should be evaluated using a custom approach, and this VFD for HVAC measure is not applicable to non-HVAC applications.